echobom/UERANSIM-wiki/Usage.md

 etc.

-You can also use `-e/--exec` option if you want to directly execute the command instead of over the interactive shell.
+You can also use `-e/--exec` option if you want to directly execute the command instead of using the interactive shell.

 For example: